Watch Conor McGregor Attacked By Zubaira Tukhugov In Violent Octagon Brawl After Tap Out To Khabib Nurmagomedo

-A dramatic end to one of the most anticipated fights in the history of the UFC was overshadowed on Saturday by a frightening and violent brawl that broke out outside, and inside, the Las Vegas T-Mobile Arena octagon moments after Khabib Nurmagomedov defeated his hated rival Conor McGregor by rear naked choke, causing McGregor to tap out, according to CBS Sports.
+A dramatic end to one of the most anticipated fights in the history of the UFC was overshadowed on Saturday by a frightening and violent brawl that broke out outside, and inside, the Las Vegas T-Mobile Arena Octagon moments after Khabib Nurmagomedov defeated his hated rival Conor McGregor by rear naked choke, causing McGregor to tap out, according to CBS Sports.

 The bad blood between McGregor and the undefeated Russian dates at least back to an instantly infamous incident at the Barclays Center in Brooklyn, New York, in April, when McGregor attacked a bus carrying Nurmagomedov as well as several other UFC fighters and staff, as ESPN recounts.
 McGregor heaved a steel cart through a window of the bus, injuring several passengers.

 Nurmagomedov — generally known simply as “Khabib” — was clearly bent on making McGregor pay for the bus attack.
 Video showed that even after McGregor tapped out in Round Four, Khabib refused to release the choke hold, forcing the referee to pry the UFC lightweight champion off of the Irish challenger.
-The Russian dominated the fight, earlier flooring McGregor with a sharp right to the chin early in the second round, as The Guardian reported.
+The Russian dominated the fight, flooring McGregor with a sharp right to the chin early in the second round, as The Guardian reported.

-And then chaos ensued, as Khabib — before he was officially declared the winner of the fight, leaped over the octagon fence and physically assaulted Dillon Danis, a member of McGregor’s team, SB Nation reports.
+And then chaos ensued, as Khabib — before he was officially declared the winner of the fight, leaped over the Octagon fence and physically assaulted Dillon Danis, a member of McGregor’s team, SB Nation reports.

 Khabib Nurmagomedov taps out Conor McGregor before leaping out of the Octagon to fight members of McGregor’s team; No belt presentationpic.twitter.com/gWJQYq5t2N